ddmitov/camel-doctor/README.md

 ## GUI Usage

-When Camel Doctor is started by double-clicking the compiled binary or a link to it, a file selection dialog is displayed prompting the user to select a Perl file for debugging.
-No command-line arguments can be supplied and no additional environment variables can be inserted in this scenario.
+When Camel Doctor is started by double-clicking the binary, a file selection dialog is displayed, but no command-line arguments can be supplied and no additional environment variables can be inserted.

 ## Files and Folders
 ``{camel_doctor_binary_directory}/resources`` is home of all Camel Doctor support scripts and the [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) module.
 This folder and all files inside it should not be removed or renamed for the proper operation of Camel Doctor.